Nestled in the Beartooth Mountains,

 - Tenby, Saundersfoot or Newport (the one in Pembrokeshire), Wales

 - And … no surprise to anyone who knows me: Red Lodge, Montana

 What these places have in common is that they are small towns.
 Around two thousand or less people small.

 What Red Lodge has that is most unique to it is a collection of eclectic people from, well, everywhere under the sun.
 How this little town at the foothills of the Beartooth Mountains came to be found by so many is amazing.
 Each of their stories is personal, some simple, some complicated.

-Seester and bro-in-law had taken a family vacation from Pennsylvania to Glacier Park and around the state only to stop for gas, chat with someone who asked, But have you been to Red Lodge?
+Jackie and bro-in-law were on a family vacation from Pennsylvania to Glacier Park and around the state.
+They stopped for gas, chatting with someone who asked, But have you been to Red Lodge?